-It should be noted that our algorithm is not limited to the two different baseline path-planning techniques considered here.
+It should be noted that our algorithm is not limited to the two different baseline path-planning techniques considered in this paper.
 In contrast, it can be used to find and optimize paths generated with arbitrary prioritized path-planning methods.
 This also includes planning techniques without the assumptions of the methods considered in this paper, like accurate global models of the environment and like deterministic execution of the planned movements.
-Furthermore, our approach can easily be extended to situations in which the robots have to meet certain deadlines.
-Finally, we would like to mention that our method is equally suited to more complex coordination problems, in which the robots have large degrees of freedom.
+Additionally, we would like to mention that our method is equally suited to more complex coordination problems, in which the robots have large degrees of freedom.